The job market for pharmacists has taken an ugly turn

 So the bottom line is this, it’s not a great time to be a pharmacist out of work.
 I never, ever thought there would come a time when finding work as a pharmacist would take anything more than a quick phone call.
 I wonder what all the new grads that just got out of pharmacy school are doing.

-23 thoughts on “The job market for pharmacists has taken an ugly turn”
+23 responses to “The job market for pharmacists has taken an ugly turn”

 That being said I know two new grads who have been out of school for two years and still don’t have full time pharmacy jobs.
 It makes me so mad.
 Where were our organizations and boards when they were opening up pop-up pharmacy schools?
 My market is small, and they opened a new school right when the “bubble burst.”
 The old schools increased class size too.
 Of course jobs are going to be hard to find.
 I was a student when they started the new school and the feeling in the pit of my stomach was that I had chosen the wrong profession if ours was so shortsighted.